ibraheem-moosa/explainxkcdbot/README.md

     ```
 3. Create a blank text file named *commented.txt* inside the project directory
 4. In *explainxkcdbot.py*, replace the value of `path` with the location of your *commented.txt*.
+5. Run the command `python3 explainxkcdbot.py` in the Terminal to run the bot.

+### Additional notes-
-5. At a minimum, three files, namely *explainxkcdbot.py*, *praw.ini* and *commented.txt* are required for the bot to run.
+1. At a minimum, three files, namely *explainxkcdbot.py*, *praw.ini* and *commented.txt* are required for the bot to run.
+It is possible to use other file types (even plain text) to store the authentication credentials, but creating and using *praw.ini* is recommended.
-5. Type `python3 explainxkcdbot.py` in the Terminal to run the bot.
-6. If the Reddit API returns an error due to too many requests, adjust `val` in the instances of `time.sleep(val)` in *explainxkcdbot.py*
+2. If the Reddit API returns an error due to too many requests, adjust `val` in the instances of `time.sleep(val)` in *explainxkcdbot.py*